 We welcome unsolicited submissions of poetry, original or in translation, twice a year: October 1st – December 1st and January 1st – March 1st.
 Please note that our monthly submission limit for poetry is 300.
 Once we reach that limit, submissions will be closed for the remainder of that month.

-- Please submit no more than five poems at a time.
+- Please submit no more than four poems at a time.
 Combine all poems into a single document and upload as a Word file.
 If you wish to submit a PDF, please include it as a second file.

 - We accept submissions online only; work sent via mail will be recycled.

 - When submitting translations, please submit the originals alongside the translations, and be sure you hold the rights to print the originals.
 Please note, translations need not include a version of the poem in English (ie. you might submit a poem originally written in Arabic and subsequently translated into French).

 We also welcome submissions of unsolicited book reviews or essays, as well as queries for visual art.
 Please submit using the appropriate category button.

 Our goal is to respond to unsolicited submissions within 12 weeks, but we may take longer during our busiest months.
 Please be patient.
 We want to make sure your work gets the attention it deserves.

 Prose only.
 Poems submitted here will go unread.
 Please read our submission guidelines for information about our reading period.